THEBEST7192/CMS/README.md

 # CMS

 A Node.js + Express + EJS web application for content sharing with user roles, this site has tenor gifs and user uploaded images with encryption for credentials.
+The default crededntials for the super admin is:
+Username:BobKåre
+Password: %@mcdxcc%/--%c%_/**cllfcbma

 ## Features
 - User authentication and roles